Private, In-Home Tutoring in Franklin Square, New York

 Franklin Square, New York Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Franklin Square students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Franklin Square, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Schoolchildren in Franklin Square are educated in one of three public school districts.
 The Franklin Square Union Free School District operates three K-6 schools, while the Valley Stream Union Free School District includes one K-6 school and one 7-12 school.
 Sewanhaka Central High School District operates one 7-12 school in Franklin Square.
 Each school district shares a common vision for the education of its students.
 This includes offering many opportunities for children to learn fundamental skills and knowledge, while also affording them the freedom to explore their individual interests.
 Schools in Franklin Square are the center of the community, as evidenced by the strong ties each district has with parents and community stakeholders.

 We currently cover the following Franklin Square-area school districts: Franklin Square Union Free School District, Sewanhaka Central High School District, and Valley Stream Union Free School District.

 Educating Our Parents: Understanding the Franklin Square District Curriculum